-Potential impact on the Standard name Modification summary financial statements Application date "Measurement" - An option to apply the revaluation model for intangible assets has been added - The fair value is determined by an estimate made by experts specialized in valuation and valuation among those registered in a register designated for that in the Financial Regulatory Authority.
+C4 - Jan J M. Jic A Potential impact on the A - lineting date Standard name Modification summary financial statements Application date "Measurement" - An option to apply the revaluation model for intangible assets has been added - The fair value is determined by an estimate made by experts specialized in valuation and valuation among those registered in a register designated for that in the Financial Regulatory Authority.
 "Disclosures" Some new disclosures have been added to the re-evaluation form.
 Amendments to Egyptian Accounting Standard No. (23) "Intangible Assets" Amendments to the Egyptian Accounting Standard "Fixed Assets" No. (10) and the Egyptian Accounting Standard No. (23) "Intangible Assets" related to depreciation and amortization.
 This amendment clarifies that a depreciation method that is based on revenue generated from an activity that includes depreciation of an asset may not be used.
 As the generation of revenue related to the asset reflects factors other than the consumption of economic benefits related to the asset.
 It is possible to refute this assumption in limited cases related to intangible assets when there is a close correlation between the volume of revenue and the intangible asset.
 The standard has no impact on the financial statements.
 Applies to financial periods beginning on or after September 1, 2023.
+Egyptian Accounting Standard No. (49) "Lease Contracts" "Measurement" A revaluation model option has been added to all usufruct assets, if the usufruct asset is The standard has no impact on the financial statements.
+The Group has not applied the option to use the revaluation model for the lease contracts.

-Notes to the interim consolidated financial statements For the three month period ended 30 November 2023
+Notes to the interim consolidated financial statements For the six-month period ended 29 February 2024